diana-hep/TreeNiN/README.md

 1. If building the Docker Image, from the root directory of this repository, run: `docker build --tag=treenin:1.0.0 .`

-2. Alternatively, it is easier to download the pre-built image from Docker Hub [here](https://cloud.docker.com/repository/docker/smacaluso/treenin/general):

-`docker pull smacaluso/treenin:1.0.0`
+2. Alternatively, it is easier to download the pre-built image from Docker Hub [here](https://hub.docker.com/r/smacaluso/treenin).
+In this case run: `docker pull smacaluso/treenin:1.0.0`

 **Relevant Structure**: